 Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 Stripe 2.9%+30c, PayPal 3.49%+49c, Paddle 5%+50c.
-Real costs differ once you add international fees, FX, and VAT.
-Full comparison for non-resident LLC owners.
+Real costs differ with international fees, FX, and VAT.
+Full comparison for LLC owners.

-Before comparing fees, the structural difference matters:
+Before comparing fees, one structural distinction changes everything.

 Fee comparison